ProzorroUKR/openprocurement.api/docs/source/tendering/basic-actions/criteria.rst

 Language criterion workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Language criterion creates as other and could be presented in bulk request with other criteria.
+Language should be specified in `title`

 .. include:: ../http/criteria/create-language-criterion.http
    :code: